Saturday September 17, 2022 – Author:

 Multiple effects of vitamin B12 on Alzheimer’s mechanisms

 According to the study, if enough vitamin B12 is available, there are several positive effects that can help prevent Alzheimer’s.
 “In addition to the positive effect on the fat composition of the membrane, vitamin B12 has a positive effect on the detoxification of the cell from free radicals and oxidative stress,” says Prof. Dr. Marcus Grimm, head of the bachelor’s degree in nutritional therapy and counseling at the SRH University of Health.
-“These multiple effects of vitamin B12 on mechanisms that play a central role in Alzheimer’s disease make the vitamin an interesting target that could play an important role in the prevention and treatment of Alzheimer’s.”
+“These multiple effects of vitamin B12 on mechanisms that play a central role in Alzheimer’s disease make the vitamin an interesting target that might play an important role in the prevention and treatment of Alzheimer’s.”

 Scientists advise controlling vitamin B-12 levels